 In addition to the necessary transaction fees you incur, you may also be charged fees for other account-related actions.
-This includes that we may charge fees when you deposit or withdraw money out of your eToro account, as detailed in clause 14 – "How to pay money into, and take money out of, your eToro account", and includes:
+This includes that we may charge fees when you deposit or withdraw money out of your etoro account, as detailed in clause 14 – "How to pay money into, and take money out of, your etoro account", and includes:

-if you pay money into your eToro account and your payment method charges us a fee, for example a payment transfer or a payment processing fee, we may charge you a transfer fee; and
+if you pay money into your etoro account and your payment method charges us a fee, for example a payment transfer or a payment processing fee, we may charge you a transfer fee; and

 if we return any money which comes in from a payment method that is not in your name and we are charged a fee for returning your money, we will deduct an amount equal to that fee from the money which we are returning.